ubaldot/dotfiles/README.md

 # Windows

-If you plan to use Windows natively (i.e. no WSL), then you must still use WSL for running the `clone_dotfiles_*.sh` script and you must pass the argument `win`, e.g. `/tmp/clone_dotfiles_https.sh win` and your C: drive must be mounted in `/mnt/c`.
+If you plan to use Windows natively (i.e. no WSL), then you must still use WSL for running a `clone_dotfiles_*.sh` script and you must pass the argument `win`, e.g. `/tmp/clone_dotfiles_https.sh win` and your C: drive must be mounted in `/mnt/c`.
 The same for the `push_/pull_` scripts, you shall use e.g. `pull_dotfiles.sh win`.